-A marketing authorisation is generally valid for five years.
+A marketing authorisation when issued for the first time is generally valid for five years.
 Three to six months before the marketing authorisation expires, a renewal application must be submitted to the Federal Institute.
 The application must include an overview of pharmacovigilance data and, if necessary, a report discussing any data that could possibly influence the assessment criteria.
 After the first renewal has been obtained, the marketing authorisation is normally granted for an indefinite time period.
-However, under certain circumstances, the validity of a marketing authorisation can be limited to a five year period for a second time.
+However, under certain circumstances, the validity of a marketing authorisation can be limited to a further five-year period.

-- 9. Please briefly outline the abridged procedure for obtaining marketing authorisations for medicinal products.
+- Please briefly outline the abridged procedure for obtaining marketing authorisations for medicinal products.
 In particular: - Which medicinal products can benefit from the abridged procedure (for example, generics)? - What conditions must be met? - What procedure applies and what information can the applicant rely on?

-A simplified procedure exists for products that can be classified as generic products, as set out in Article 10 of Directive 2004/27/EC on the Community code relating to medicinal products for human use (Code for Human Medicines Second Amendment Directive).
-Country Q&A
+A simplified procedure exists for products that can be classified as generic products (Article 10, Directive 2004/27/EC on the Community code relating to medicinal products for human use (Code for Human Medicines Second Amendment Directive)).